 Alcohol enhances the effects of anxiolytic medications in the body.
 In fact, both alcohol and anti-anxiety meds are central nervous system depressants.
 A sedative benzodiazepine pill becomes more potent as alcohol relaxes the body and slows it down.
 This action can lead to a coma or it can increase the level alcohol intoxication in the body, which could poison you.

 Death is possible when you mix anxiety pills and alcohol together.
-Because of this, doctors advise that you NEVER drinking while on anti-anxiety medications.
+Because of this, doctors advise that you NEVER drink while on anti-anxiety medications.
 The two together lead to accidents as cognitive ability decreases.
 Plus, drinking on anxiety pills can depress heart rates and breathing, resulting in death.

 If you are planning to drink while taking your anxiety medications, it is best that you wait until any benzodiazepine is out of the system before drinking.
 Without the presence of the medication it should be safe to drink.
 How long benzodiazepines stay in your system depends on dosing and drug type.
 But be aware that the two can develop relationship of dependence.
 It is advisable you speak to your doctor if you plan to drink as you are taking anxiety medications.

-No. It just isn’t safe to drink while on anti-anxiety medications.
+It just isn’t safe to drink while on anti-anxiety medications.
 There are too many factors that play into combining the two.
 Simply, you can experience too many dangerous reactions if you drink while on benzos.
 If you have any questions about drinking and taking anti-anxiety medication, talk to your doctor before you do.

 Do you still have questions about mixing anti-anxiety medication with alcohol or other substances?
 Please leave your questions here.
 We try our best to answer all questions personally, and promptly.
 And if we don’t know the answer, we will refer you to someone who can help.
 Your experiences with mixing anxiety pills and alcohol are also welcome.